 CausesBy Mayo Clinic staff

 Anything that blurs a child's vision or causes the eyes to cross or turn out may cause lazy eye.
-Some of the more common causes include:
+There are three common causes of lazy eye:

-- Strabismus.
+- Strabismic.
 The most common cause of lazy eye is strabismus - an imbalance in the muscles responsible for positioning of the eyes.
 This imbalance can cause the eyes to cross in or turn out.
-The muscle imbalance prevents the eyes from tracking in a coordinated way with each other.
+The muscle imbalance prevents the eyes from tracking together in a coordinated way.